Procedure Guide ·C-Section ·2026

 Why It's Done

-C-sections are needed when natural delivery fails (dystocia), when a puppy is too large or malpositioned, or when the mother is at risk.
-Brachycephalic breeds often can't deliver naturally due to the puppies' large heads relative to the birth canal.
-Other reasons include uterine inertia, single-puppy pregnancy, and prior C-section history.
+Needed when natural delivery fails (dystocia), puppy is too large or malpositioned, or mother is at risk.
+Brachycephalic breeds can't deliver naturally due to puppy head size.
+Other reasons: uterine inertia, single-puppy pregnancy, prior C-section.
 Over 80% of Bulldogs need C-sections

 The Process

-The vet makes an abdominal incision, opens the uterus, and delivers each puppy.
-Assistants immediately clear airways and stimulate breathing in the newborns.
-The uterus and abdomen are sutured closed.
-The mother is awakened quickly so she can nurse.
-Planned C-sections are timed based on progesterone levels.
-Emergency C-sections happen when labor stalls or complications arise.
+Vet makes an abdominal incision, opens the uterus, and delivers each puppy while assistants clear airways and stimulate breathing.
+Uterus and abdomen are sutured; mother awakens quickly to nurse.
+Planned C-sections timed using progesterone levels.
 Timing is critical for puppy survival

 Cost Breakdown - $1,500-$5,000+